StyraInc/regal/README.md

 By default, all rules except for those in the `custom` category are currently **enabled**.

+#### Aggregate Rules

+Most Regal rules will use data only from a single file at a time, with no consideration for other files.
+A few rules however require data from multiple files, and will therefore collect, or aggregate, data from all files provided for linting.
+These rules are called *aggregate rules*, and will only be run when there is more than one file to lint, such as when linting a directory or a whole policy repository.
+One example of such a rule is the `prefer-package-imports` rule, which will aggregate package names and imports from all provided policies in order to determine if any imports are pointing to rules or functions rather than packages.
+You normally won't need to care about this distinction other than being aware of the fact that some linter rules won't be run when linting a single file.

 If you'd like to see more rules, please [open an issue](https://github.com/StyraInc/regal/issues) for your feature request, or better yet, submit a PR!
 See the [custom rules](/docs/custom-rules.md) page for more information on how to develop your own rules, for yourself or for inclusion in Regal.